strands-project/strands_3d_mapping/README.md

 ## Build \& Setup

 The packes distributed here do note require any special setup, simply build them in your catkin workspace.
-Note that you will need the `2.0` branch of <https://github.com/strands-project/soma>.
+Note that you will need the `2.0` branch of <https://github.com/strands-project/soma>
+(which in turn requires an up-to-date version of <https://github.com/strands-project/mongodb_store>).
 However, our packages require graphics for data fusion and visualization, the following describes how to set that up on a computer without display.